lbryio/lbry.com/content/news/105-auto-diy.md

 ---
 They say you don’t need to know how a car works in order to drive it.

-Heresy!
+We say that's heresy!

 It is imperative that you DIY everything about your vehicle, but first watch the latest channel to roll into the LBRY Auto and Repair Emporium so as not to break anything.

 ![DIY Auto Body and Paint](/img/news/auto-diy-inline.png)